 Angeles screening, Sid Grauman was said to have offered to book the Yosemite

-short for his Chinese Theatre although for technical reasons, he did not.
+short for his new Egyptian Theatre although for technical reasons, he did not.
 More information can be found here: First 3-D Feature

 In February 2010, Film Archivist/historian